danilofreire/dotfiles/useful-commands.md

-# Useful Commands
+# Useful vim commands

-Here is a list of commands that I regularly use.
-Some of them are customised.
+Here is a list of vim commands that I regularly use.
+Many of them are customised.

 ## Basic commands